java-freshman/deep-learning-models/README.md

 | swimsuit | 54659 | NA | NA |
 | shirt | 41698 | 90.7% | 97.1% |
 | cardigan | 15979 | 21.7% | 96.% |

-## 3. whole image retrieval VS object proposal retrieval
+## 3. Retrieval Results: whole image retrieval VS object proposal retrieval
-- the whole image retrieval results are good when the images are simple;
+- whole image retrieval:
+  * results are only good when the images are simple
-- the object proposal retrieval can eliminate the influence from the background (eg. Figure 1, 2, 3, 5, 7 and 8);
+- object proposal retrieval:
+  * eliminate the influence from the background (eg. Figure 1, 2, 3, 5, 7 and 8);
-- the object detection process can cause minor noise (eg. Figure 8, 9 and 12: shoes are detected for the images in which shoes are not the target objects; Figure 11: pants are detected for the image where sweater is the target object);
+  * YOLO-V3 crop process causes minor noise (eg. Figure 8, 9 and 12: shoes are detected for the images in which shoes are not the target objects; Figure 11: pants are detected for the image where sweater is the target object);
-- the object detection does not distinct female/male clothing (eg. Figure 6, 7, 10).
+  * YOLO-V3 model does not distinct female/male clothing (eg. Figure 6, 7, 10).

 <div align="center">
 <img src="/img/12663756.jpg" height="400" width="400">